-Any violent behaviour or threats of violence.
-It can be directed at you, or your children, pets or property.
+Physical violence is any violent behaviour or threats of violence.
+It can be directed at you, your children, other family, friends, pets or property.

 It might be:

-Sexual behaviour you don’t want, such as being forced into sexual activity against your will.
+Sexual assault is any sexual behaviour you don’t want, such as being forced into sexual activity against your will or inappropriate touching.

 - repeated phone calls or messages